 "We think that the weight helps your body realize it is supported and safe, which allows you to relax and let the natural sleep process take over," he said.

 "Using light to help you wake up in the a.m. is an excellent way to be healthy and avoid too much caffeine," said Breus.
 "You are looking for a light that can give off 10,000 lux or more, and all you need is about 10-15 minutes and you're good to go!
-I like ones that are portable, since I use light therapy to help me with jet lag."
+I like ones that are portable since I use light therapy to help me with jet lag."

 If your snoring is keeping you awake — or maybe disturbing your partner — try a nasal dilator to open your nostrils and help you breathe better.

 "This device literally pushes the congestion away to open the nostril and allow for unrestricted breathing," said Breus.
-"This always helps reduce snoring, since it allows the air to move more slowly and does not cause vibrations in the soft palette."
+"This always helps reduce snoring, since it allows the air to move more slowly and does not cause vibrations in the soft palate."

 Rothman recommended Casper mattresses to help reinvent your nights.
 This is the original design, but she also suggested their new Wave Mattress for added support.
 The company has also developed a light to help you wind down and sleep better.

-Rothman picked this pillow because it has a personalized twist — it comes with extra stuffing that can be added or removed at will, allowing you to create a pillow that's just right.
+Rothman picked this pillow because it has a personalized twist.
+It comes with extra stuffing that can be added or removed at will, allowing you to create a pillow that's just right.
 With memory foam and microfiber clusters, it's plush yet supportive.

 Just like the above pillow, this option can be filled to your preference.
-Rothman liked this because It's infused with gel and the pillow stays cool to help you sleep better.
+Rothman liked this because it's infused with gel and the pillow stays cool to help you sleep better.
 Soft and light, it's an ideal pillow for stomach or back sleepers.

 This pillow is perfect for anyone who wants memory foam support but is worried about the material being too warm, according to Rothman.
 With a layer of cooling gel on each side and a removable, machine-washable cotton cover, this pillow will resolve any temperature concerns.